Application Security Best Practices 2025

 Did you know that 87% of organizations experienced an application security breach in the past 12 months?
 Comprehensive guide to application security and data protection 2025 - from OWASP Top 10 through DevSecOps, automated security testing, web application security to GDPR/SOC2/ISO27001 compliance.
 Practical solutions for your production environment.

-Why is application security critical in 2025?
+Why application security is non-negotiable in 2025

 Key areas of application security 2025: